 Pro Bono Opportunities

-- Emphasize current standards of practice
+- Become familiar with current norms and standards of practice.

 Akinbosade Adedayo, LLM ’19, called the consortium the perfect opportunity to improve his human rights knowledge.
 Before Oregon Law, Akinbosade practiced law for three years in Nigeria alongside nongovernmental organizations helping those displaced by the terrorist group Boko Haram.